vkhazin/elasticsearch-courseware/content/chapter-03/Aggregation.md

 ```
 * "size": 0 - suppress query results to fetch aggregations results only
 * "aggregations" or "aggs" - part of ElasticSearch Dsl
-* "order-status" - arbitrary name for aggregation
+* "order-status" - an arbitrary name for aggregation
 * "terms" - type of aggregation to use